 Raptors often use power poles to perch and nest.
 This poses a risk of electrocution to the birds and can lead to power outages.
 Messy nests can also put birds and the power system at risk.
 To protect both, Idaho Power often moves nests so specially designed platforms.

 Protecting Birds of Prey

 In 1972, we partnered with Morlan “Morley” Nelson, a well-known birds of prey expert, to study eagles and powerline electrocutions.
 Much of this work was detailed in the 1980 film Silver Wires, Golden Wings.

-Today, we work with the Avian Power Line Interaction Committee (APLIC).
-APLIC is a group of utilities and agencies who work to reduce powerline threats to wildlife.
-We also work with the U.S. Fish and Wildlife Service and state wildlife agencies to manage our power poles and lines to protect birds of prey.
+Today, we work with the Avian Power Line Interaction Committee (APLIC), a group of utilities and agencies who work to reduce risks to wildlife from powerlines.
+U.S. Fish and Wildlife Service and state wildlife agencies to manage our power poles and lines to protect birds of prey.

 Our Avian Protection Plan

 Our Avian Protection Plan guides our efforts to protect raptors and other large birds while boosting power reliability.

 - Raptor-safe guidelines for all new electrical construction

 - Designs that make poles and lines safer for birds

 - Employee training to ensure plan compliance